Yochengliu/Relation-Shape-CNN/docs/index.md

 [relation]: ./images/relation.jpg
 ![relation]
 <p align = 'center'>
-<medium> The results (%) of five intuitive low-level relation.
-Model A applies only 3D Euclidean distance; Model B adds the coordinates difference to model A; Model C adds the coordinates of two points to model B; Model D utilizes the normals of two points and their cosine distance; Model E projects 3D points onto a 2D plane of XY, XZ and YZ. </medium>
+<small> The results (%) of five intuitive low-level relation.
+Model A applies only 3D Euclidean distance; Model B adds the coordinates difference to model A; Model C adds the coordinates of two points to model B; Model D utilizes the normals of two points and their cosine distance; Model E projects 3D points onto a 2D plane of XY, XZ and YZ. </small>
 </p>

 ### Robustness